Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 - It is under 1 year of age, give or take.
 Brumating is not expected to occur for bearded dragons under 1 year of age, however there are the odd ones that defy our best intentions.
 This is primarily because it is a time in their life best served to good nutrition to support the demands of a growing body.

-- Sick bearded dragons should not be encouraged into brumation, they may not survive it.
+- Sick bearded dragons should not be encouraged into brumation, they may not survive it as temperatures drop and the immune system drops with the temperatures.
 Veterinary care is best sought.

 - Dehydrated.
-Ensure your bearded dragon is hydrated before brumating.
-The post on How to get your Bearded Dragon to Drink and Dehydration goes through signs of dehydration.
+Bearded dragons must be hydrated before brumating.
+For more on hydration and signs of dehydration see How to get your Bearded Dragon to Drink and Dehydration.

 Bearded dragons can sleep for weeks or even as far as 4 months.
 It could be that it is just sluggish for part of this time, eating very little but not tucked away in a deep sleep.
 Maybe it will sleep for a few days, comes out for a few days and sleep for a few days on and off.
 Or perhaps it will snuggle down to its chosen spot and stay there for months.